varunbpatil/wellbeing/README.md

 # 🧘 Wellbeing GNOME Shell Extension

 Take regular breaks to maintain your wellbeing.
+Tested on GNOME 48 and 49.

 ## Demo